Partition function (number theory): Restricted partition function

 More generally, it is possible to consider partitions restricted to only elements of a subset A of the natural numbers (for example a restriction on the maximum value of the parts), or with a restriction on the number of parts or the maximum difference between parts.
 Each particular restriction gives rise to an associated partition function with specific properties.
 Some common examples are given below.

 Euler and Glaisher's theorem

 Two important examples are the partitions restricted to only odd integer parts or only even integer parts, with the corresponding partition functions often denoted $p_o(n)$ and $p_e(n)$.

 A theorem from Euler shows that the number of strict partitions is equal to the number of partitions with only odd parts: for all n, $q(n) = p_o(n)$.
 This is generalized as Glaisher's theorem, which states that the number of partitions with no more than d-1 repetitions of any part is equal to the number of partitions with no part divisible by d.

+Restrictions on number of parts and part sizes

+Let $p_k(n)$ be the number of partitions of n into at most k parts.
+Using Ferrers diagrams, it can be seen that $p_k(n)$ also counts the number of partitions of n into parts no greater than size k.